DSpace/RestContract/relationships.md

 This is similar to
 https://dspace7-internal.atmire.com/rest/#/rest/api/core/communities/search/subCommunities?parent=daa2657d-5f39-4876-9536-ace42e96b440

-It embeds all relationships where the relationship type has the given name on either the left or the right label
+It embeds all relationships where the relationship type has the given label on either the left or the right label

-This can be further filtered to a single DSO using https://dspace7-entities.atmire.com/rest/#https://dspace7-entities.atmire.com/rest/api/core/relationships/search/byName?relationshipname=isPersonOfOrgUnit&dso=f2235aa6-6fe7-4174-a690-598b72dd8e44 which contains all relationships created using the relationship type isPersonOfOrgUnit for which one item is f2235aa6-6fe7-4174-a690-598b72dd8e44
+This can be further filtered to a single DSO using https://dspace7-entities.atmire.com/rest/#https://dspace7-entities.atmire.com/rest/api/core/relationships/search/byLabel?label=isPersonOfOrgUnit&dso=f2235aa6-6fe7-4174-a690-598b72dd8e44 which contains all relationships created using the relationship type isPersonOfOrgUnit for which one item is f2235aa6-6fe7-4174-a690-598b72dd8e44
 The dso parameter is optional